 The best strategy for a beginner stock trader will be to take the long term approach to investing in stocks.
 You may have heard of people who made a killing by investing in some new stock that suddenly took off or you may have seen reckless traders in Hollywood movies that get rich overnight.
 However, the truth of the matter is that most of the money made in stocks comes from years of investing in a slow, steady and logical manner.
-Trading in stocks is a marathon and not a sprint.
+Trading in stocks through packing and shipping companies is a marathon and not a sprint.
 In this article, we’ll talk about stocks to buy if you’re a long term investor.

 * Don’t buy penny stocks